Home

 The family is marked as residing in Braceville in the 1920 census, with Frank continuing to labor as a farm hand.
 They dwelled next door to their married daughter Jessie Remalia and family

 As he aged, Frank suffered from hardening of the arteries.
 He died of arteriosclerosis at the age of 73 on Nov.
 12, 1930.
 He was laid to rest in the Braceville Cemetery.
+An obituary in the Tribune Chronicle said that he was "a well known farmer" and "had been in failing health for some time past but had been seriously ill only a few days."

 ~ Daughter Jessie Minerva (Leiby) Mountain Remalia Kirkwood ~

-Daughter Jessie Minerva Leiby (1879-1948) was born in April 1879 in Southington, OH.
+Daughter Jessie Minerva Leiby (1879-1948) was born on April 10, 1879 in Southington Township, Trumbull County, OH.

 As a teenager she resided in Braceville, Trumbull County and in Nelson Township, Portage County, OH.